batect/batect.dev/docs/getting-started/comparison.md

 Where Earthly is like Batect:

-- Both use Docker containers to isolate your build from the local environment
+- Both use Docker containers to isolate your build from the local environment.
-- Both run locally the same build you have in CI (assuming you set up CI to use Batect or Earthly)
+- Both run locally the same build you have in CI (assuming you set up CI to use Batect or Earthly).
-- Both let you compose your build so everything is not in one file
+- Both let you compose your build so everything is not in one file.
-- Both offer options for parallelization and caching to speed up your builds (see below on differences for caching)
+- Both offer options for parallelization and caching to speed up your builds (see below on differences for caching).
 - Both let you call out to your existing build, testing, or deployment tooling
-- Both have strong documentation
+- Both have strong documentation.

 Where Earthly is different from Batect:

 - Earthly is an installed program to your system (Batect is self-contained).
-  There are GitHub Actions to add Earthly to your workflow script
+  There are GitHub Actions to add Earthly to your workflow script.
 - Earthly is both a commercial product, and an open-source project.
-  It provides paid-for plans to use their CI infrastructure, however it also works fine as a standalone program in your local and CI environments
+  It provides paid-for plans to use their CI infrastructure, however it also works fine as a standalone program in your local and CI environments.
-- Earthly has a larger support community
+- Earthly has a larger support community.
-- Earthly is more focused on Docker, less abstracted from details than Batect
+- Earthly is more focused on Docker, less abstracted from details than Batect.
-- Caching has overlapping and dissimilar features.
+- Earthly and Batect have overlapping and also different caching features.
-  Earthly is closer to Docker-style caching of layers
+  Earthly is closer to Docker-style caching of layers.
+- Earthly and Batect cache for you in different situations.
+  Earthly tends to be more automatic for caching but also less under your control without additional configuration.
 - Earthly configuration uses syntax like that of `Dockerfile` (called `Earthfile`) with some syntax borrowed from `Makefile` (but without the obsession for `<TAB>`s).
-  Batect uses YAML for configuration syntax
+  Batect uses YAML for configuration syntax.
-- Earthly and Batect cache for you in different situations.
-  Earthly tends to be more automatic for caching
 - Earthly is very verbose, and does not have options to quiet the output.
-  (Try the `-o quiet` option in Batect)
+  Batect provides `-o quiet` which is suitable for keeping your builds _quiet_ in CI, and only complaining when something is wrong or could be improved.
 - Configuration for Earthly can be more specific than Batect, but as a result also be more flexible.
-Each project needs to evaluate this for themselves
+Each project needs to evaluate this for themselves.

 ## Batect compared to CI tools with a local runner